Privacy Policy

 Communication partners

-Business and contractual partners
+Business partners and contractual partners

 Purposes of Processing

 Communication with users and prospects (Art.
-6 para.
-1 lit. b or f GDPR)
+6 (1) (b) or (f) GDPR)

 Office and organizational procedures (Art.
-6 para.
-1 lit. c or f GDPR)
+6 (1) (c) or (f) GDPR)

 Management of feedback and inquiries (Art.
-6 para.
-1 lit. b or f GDPR)
+6 (1) (b) or (f) GDPR)

-Fulfillment of legal obligations (e.g., storage obligations) (Art.
-6 para.
-1 lit. c GDPR)
+Compliance with legal obligations (e.g., storage requirements) (Art.
+6 (1) (c) GDPR)

-Applicable Legal Bases
+Relevant Legal Bases

 Security Measures